 - Service Animals: Individuals with service animals must walk through the metal detector with the animal.
 If the alarm sounds, screeners will manually inspect the individual and the animal.

-- Religious & Ceremonial items: A religious or ceremonial item including kirpans containing sheaths may not exceed a maximum length of 7.5 inches or 19 cm, may be brought into Council Chamber by initiated Sikhs.
+- Religious & Ceremonial items: A religious or ceremonial item including kirpans containing sheaths may not exceed a maximum length of 7.5 inches or 19 cm (maximum length of blade may only be 4 inches or 10 cm), may be brought into Council Chamber by initiated Sikhs.
 A kirpan must be identified by the individual possessing it as well as other religious or ceremonial items.
 A kirpan must be concealed and it must remain sheathed while in Council Chamber.

 - Mobility Assistive Devices: People who use a mobility device (i.e., wheelchair, crutches, cane) will be inspected using visual and hand-held wand techniques.
 Those who are able to pass through a metal detector without their mobility device, or whose device will not impact the screening, will be offered the choice of screening technique.